-At the Annual Meeting, Mr. James A. Lane, Jr., Ms. Linda H. Graham, and Mr. Bill J. Dismuke will be nominated to serve as Class III directors and Mr. Gary W. Rollins will be nominated to serve as a Class II director.
-The nominees for election at the 2013 Annual Meeting are all now directors of the Company.
+At the Annual Meeting, Messrs.
+Gary W. Rollins, Richard A. Hubbell and Larry L. Prince will be nominated to serve as Class II directors.
+The nominees for election at the 2015 Annual Meeting are all now directors of the Company.
 The directors in each class serve for a term of three years.
 The director nominees will serve in their respective class until their successors are elected and qualified.
-Mr. Wilton Looney, currently a Class III director, will not be standing for re-election.
-Five other individuals serve as directors but are not standing for re-election because their terms as directors extend past this Annual Meeting pursuant to provisions of the Company's Bylaws that provide for the election of directors for staggered terms, with each director serving a term of three years.
+Six other individuals serve as directors but are not standing for re-election because their terms as directors for staggered terms, with each director serving a term of three years.
 Unless authority is withheld, the proxy holders will vote for the election of each nominee named below.
 Although management does not contemplate the possibility, in the event any nominee is not a candidate or is unable to serve as a director at the time of the election, unless authority is withheld, the proxies will be voted for any nominee who shall be designated by the present Board of Directors and recommended by the Nominating and Governance Committee, to fill such vacancy.